Hometap Reviews

 Yes, Hometap is a legitimate home equity investment company.
 It’s been in business since 2017 and is available in 21 states.
 The easy application process, lack of monthly payments and flexible qualification requirements make it a good option for those who need a lump-sum cash payment without taking out a traditional loan.

 That said, HEIs aren’t risk-free.
-You’ll need to settle the investment all at once at the end of your agreement, and the amount may be hard to predict because it depends partly on your home’s value.
+You’ll need to settle the investment all at once by the end of your agreement, and the amount may be hard to predict because it depends partly on your home’s value.
 If you can’t cover the settlement, you may have to refinance or sell your home.

 Recent